 NATIVE AMERICAN PARTICIPANTS SELECTED FOR THE 6TH ANNUAL NATIVE AMERICAN TV WRITERS LAB

-Sponsored by Sony Pictures Entertainment, the Cherokee Nation Film Office, Kung Fu Monkey Productions, Snowpants Productions, Decolonizing Wealth Project, Cast & Crew, Final Draft, Media Services and Netflix.
+Sponsored by Comcast NBCUniversal, Sony Pictures Entertainment, A+E Networks, the Cherokee Nation Film Office, Kung Fu Monkey Productions, Snowpants Productions, Decolonizing Wealth Project, Cast & Crew, Final Draft, Media Services and Netflix.

 The Native American Media Alliance, in partnership with the LA SKINS FEST, is thrilled to announce the selections of the NATIVE AMERICAN TV WRITERS LAB fellows for 2021.
 This year’s lab is virtual taking place April 19th through May 23rd, 2021.